 .QBW is the most important and used to save the QuickBooks company files. .QBB and .QBW extensions are used significantly for backup and restore purposes.

-These files are initially used to store all the financial information, tabulated data, letter, logos, templates, and images.
+These files are initially used to store all the financial information, tabulated data, letters, logos, templates, and images.

-Can we Import QuickBooks backup (.QBB) file into Excel?
+Can we Import the QuickBooks Backup (.QBB) File into Excel?

 ● Open your Excel spreadsheet